RightsandWrongsgit/ARMTEC/modules/development.md

 ## Drush
 You would have installed this if you followed the building of or cloning of the CI/CD Project.

 Consider Drush foundational.
 It is a convenient way to execute many important commands much more quickly than winding through the GUI menu of Drupal Administration.
 One of the most fundamental of all is to 'secure what you have done' by making an exported copy of your site configuration.
-There is a GUI (graphical user interface) under the Administration/configuration called 'configuration synchronization' that can do this too but sometimes the GUI is more confusing and certainly a lot slower than just exporting a configuration with ...
+There is a GUI (graphical user interface) under the Administration/configuration called 'configuration synchronization' that can do this too but sometimes the GUI is more confusing and certainly a lot slower than just [exporting a configuration](../cicd/configatroot.md#SITE-CONFIGURATION-‘EXPORT’-AND-‘IMPORT’) ...

 		`lando drush config-export`    OR      `lando drush cex`